fabschurt/ansible-role-ubuntu-base/README.md

 * `ubuntu_base_ntp_listening_interface`: the name of the network interface that `ntpd` will listen to for external communication

-See the **Example playbook** section below for a reference of these variables' default values.
+See the **Example playbook** section below for a reference of these variables’ default values.

 ## Example playbook

-This is an example playbook that demonstrates how you would use the role, provided that you've [installed](https://galaxy.ansible.com/intro#download) it already.
+This is an example playbook that demonstrates how you would use the role, provided that you’ve [installed](https://galaxy.ansible.com/intro#download) it already.
-The variable values used here reflect the default values declared in `defaults/main.yml`:
+The variable values used here reflect the default values declared in `defaults/main.yml`&nbsp;:

 ```yaml
 - hosts: servers